 Outdoor recreation just outside Oldham

 Crompton Moor is a striking corner of the South Pennines.
 It's draped over the hillsides just outside of the town of Oldham.
-That means you can get there in the automobile from Manchester in as little as 45 minutes – provided there's not too much traffic.
+That means you can get there in the car from Manchester in as little as 45 minutes – provided there's not too much traffic.

 The trip will whisk you to a land that's been inhabited since the Bronze Age – relics and axes have been unearthed in the soil.
 More than that, there are muddy walking paths that weave across the heaths and fields, up to lookouts at Crow Knowl or down to gullies where waterfalls crash and tumble.
 It's a great getaway for outdoorsy types after something a little different.